Cart

 Key Takeaways

-- Match your mattress to your body: Your sleep position and body weight are the most important factors in finding the right firmness.
+• Match your mattress to your body: Your sleep position and body weight are the most important factors in finding the right firmness.
 The goal is to choose a mattress that supports your spine in a straight, neutral line to prevent aches and pains.

-- Understand the core mattress types: Each material offers a different feel, so knowing the basics is key.
+• Understand the core mattress types: Each material offers a different feel, so knowing the basics is key.
 Memory foam hugs your body, innersprings provide a bouncy lift, latex offers responsive support, and hybrids combine the best of both worlds.

-- Test your mattress the right way: An in-store test is a great start, but a sleep trial is the only way to be sure.
+• Test your mattress the right way: An in-store test is a great start, but a sleep trial is the only way to be sure.
 Give your body time to adjust at home to confirm you've found the one that helps you wake up feeling rested.

-What Are the Main Mattress Types?
+Breaking Down the Main Mattress Types

 Walking into a mattress store can feel a little overwhelming with all the options available.
 But once you understand the basic building blocks of modern mattresses, it gets much easier.
 Most mattresses fall into one of four main categories: memory foam, innerspring, latex, or hybrid.
 Each type offers a distinct feel and set of benefits designed for different sleep needs.
 Knowing the difference is the first step toward finding the bed that will give you a truly restful night’s sleep.
 Let’s break down what makes each one unique.